aleksander-saz/DS-Projects/Project_03/README.md

 Based on the provided data from real estate company (archive of an apartment sales in Saint-Petersburg and nearest cities for the past few years) it's required to define parameters which has the highest influence on the market prices of apartments.
 The definition of these parameters will allow the client to develop the system of automatization of the price calculation and would tracks the anomalies and scammers activity.

-For each realty it's available two types of data - recorded by user and automaticly obtained based on the map data. (such as distance to airport, citycenter, etc.)
+For each realty it's available two types of data - recorded by user and automatically obtained based on the map data. (such as distance to airport, city center, etc.)

 The main tasks for the project are following:
-1) Import and anylize the data;
+1) Import and analyze the data;
 2) Prepare the data for the further usage;
 3) Calculate:
 - price per square meter;